svkucheryavski/svelte-plots-basic/README.md

 ## Description

 `svelte-plots-basic` is a [Svelte](https://svelte.dev) component library for creating very simple 2D plots/charts.
 It is currently under active development and breaking changes may occur.
 In its current state (v.
-1.1.3) it allows to create bar, scatter, area and line charts as well as any combination of the four.
+1.1.4) it allows to create bar, scatter, area and line charts as well as any combination of the four.
 The charts are created using [SVG](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics) and are re-scalable.

-The description is not complete yet and will be updated during February-March of 2022.

 ## Installation